Canyon Diablo, Arizona

 Canyon Diablo is a ghost town in Coconino County, Arizona, United States, on the edge of the arroyo Canyon Diablo.
-The community was settled in 1880 and died out in the early 20th century.

-The town, which is about 12 mi northwest of Meteor Crater, was the closest community to the crater when portions of the meteorite were removed.
-Consequently, the meteorite that struck the crater is officially called the "Canyon Diablo Meteorite."
+The community was settled in 1880 to supply workers building a transcontinental railroad and died out in the early 20th century.
+The town, which is about 12 mi northwest of Meteor Crater, was at the time the closest post office to the crater when a meteorite fragment was studied and named in 1891.

 History

 Cowboys hold up the corpse of outlaw John Shaw, who died in the Canyon Diablo shootout, 1905.

 The ramshackle camp of railroad workers originated in 1880, due to the construction of the Atlantic and Pacific Railroad bridge over a large canyon named Canyon Diablo.
-The temporary community assumed the name of the canyon that stood in the way of the railroad construction – Canyon Diablo.
 The bridge construction took six months.
 Many regular railroad construction workers were encamped and waiting to recommence their work once the canyon had been spanned.
 After the bridge was completed, construction resumed and the camp was largely abandoned.

 Construction of the railroad normally involved a constantly moving work area.
 The completed rail was used to transport materials and workers to the next line.
 The bed was then graded, small bridges were built, and the rail laid down.
 The workers would camp in tents spread out along the work area depending on the jobs they performed.
 However, when very large rivers or canyons were encountered, construction of specialized bridges would slow down or stop.
 This resulted in a larger temporary camp or community springing up as the idle workers consolidated together in one place near where the bridge was being constructed.
-This is how Canyon Diablo came to be.

 The original pillars the bridge was mounted on were excavated from the surrounding Kaibab Limestone and shaped on site by Italian stonemasons.
 The ruins of the lodgings of the railroad workmen are on the west end of the bridge site.
 Although the railroad ended at the edge of the canyon, work on the railroad route still progressed.
 Crews were sent ahead to survey the route, prepare the grade and bed, cut and pre-stage railroad ties and other supplies in advance of the iron rails that would accompany the trains once the canyon was spanned when the new bridge arrived.
 Work quickly progressed until the A&P crew linked up with the Southern Pacific Railroad crews at Needles, California on August 9, 1883.